buildnode/learndash-python/README.md

 # LearnDash Python Library

-The LearnDash Python Library provides a simple wrapper for a LearnDash API.
+**Warning, early alpha.
+Most functionality is missing.** The LearnDash Python Library provides a simple wrapper for a LearnDash API.

 ## Documentation